 Help Free Adam

 Most people have a lot of misconceptions about prisons and the way they operate.
-I've been in the custody of the Federal Bureau Of Prisons (F.B.O.P.) for over 11 and a half years now and during that time I've repeatedly attempted to explain my living conditions to countless family members and friends.
+During my time in the custody of the Federal Bureau Of Prisons (F.B.O.P.), I've repeatedly attempted to explain my living conditions to countless family members and friends.
 The reality of my life in here is probably very different that whatever you've imagined so I'm going to try to now paint a more accurate picture for you.
-(These are only the "broad strokes" and I'll have to give you the political and socio-economic intricacies elsewhere.)

 The majority of my time is spent right here in my cell sleeping, studying, reading or writing.
 I begin each day with a rigorous "warm-up" exercise program that I designed specifically for this confined space.
 My cell is nearly identical to your bathroom.
 There is a sink, a toilet and cabinets but in place of the bathtub/shower there are bunk beds.
 At least two men, sometimes three, have to "live" with each other in this small space AND that includes all of their personal possessions too.
 It's important to find a compatible cellmate(s) because at some point in time you're going to be confined in there together for a few days, weeks or even months when there is an institutional lock-down.